Chia Seeds and Blood Thinners: Can You Take Them Together?

 Why is this important?

-Blood thinners are a broad category.
-They include warfarin (a vitamin K antagonist), the direct oral anticoagulants apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa), and dabigatran (Pradaxa), as well as antiplatelet drugs such as aspirin, clopidogrel (Plavix), ticagrelor (Brilinta), and prasugrel (Effient).
-Each has a different mechanism, but all of them have a narrower margin between not enough effect (clot) and too much effect (bleed).
-Adding a food with even a mild antiplatelet effect on top of these drugs can push patients toward the bleeding end of that margin.
+Blood thinners cover a broad range of drugs: warfarin (a vitamin K antagonist), the direct oral anticoagulants apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa), and dabigatran (Pradaxa), plus antiplatelet drugs such as aspirin, clopidogrel (Plavix), ticagrelor (Brilinta), and prasugrel (Effient).
+All of them sit in a narrow zone between too little effect (clot) and too much (bleed), so it is reasonable to ask whether a food nudges that balance.

 What should you do?

-Watch for bleeding signs: easy bruising, prolonged bleeding from cuts, gum bleeding when brushing, blood in urine or stool, persistent or heavy nosebleeds, and unusually heavy menstrual periods.
-Any of these should prompt a call to your anticoagulation clinic or prescriber.
+After a change, and ongoing: watch for the usual bleeding signals — easy bruising, prolonged bleeding from small cuts, gum bleeding when brushing, frequent or heavy nosebleeds, blood in urine or stool, or unusually heavy periods.
+Any of these should prompt a call to your prescriber or anticoagulation clinic, regardless of chia.

 Which specific products are affected?